-The Quaker State conventional package is priced at $24.99 with a coupon thrown in.
-It comes with up to five quarts of technician-recommended Quaker State conventional oil variant, an oil filter replacement, tire rotation, tread depth and pressure check and a courtesy vehicle check, which is similar to the maintenance checks and fluid top-ups offered by most auto repair centers.
+The Quaker State conventional package is priced at $24.99 with a discount thrown in.
+It comes with up to five quarts of technician-recommended Quaker State conventional oil variant, an oil filter replacement, tire rotation, tread depth, and pressure check and a courtesy vehicle check, which is similar to the maintenance checks and fluid top-ups offered by most auto repair centers.

-A Pep Boys full synthetic oil change is priced at $54.99 (regular price without a discount coupon is $79) and they use the Pennzoil Platinum Synthetic oil, which is top of the range from the brand.
+A Pep Boys full synthetic oil change is priced at $54.99 (the regular price without a discount is $79) and they use the Pennzoil Platinum Synthetic oil, which is top of the range from the brand.
 You can also choose the Pennzoil High Mileage Synthetic Motor Oil instead if your car has covered 75k miles already.